Panda-OL/unoff-landz/README.md

     ./unoff -C
     ./unoff -S
 ```
-Change your server.lsts file in your ~.olc to point to 127.0.0.1 or <your IP>.
+Change your server.lsts file in your ~.olc to point to 127.0.0.1 or Your IP.

+If you want to know more/need some help with setting this up, message PandemiC on OL/Forums.